SafeExamBrowser/seb-mac-verificator/README.md

 The application searches the folder containing the executable as well as its subdirectories for SEB configuration files to use.
 If a config file was found and it's selected in the section below the applications, then SEB is started and opens that config.
 After starting SEB, the application will terminate itself.

+If the folder containing SEB Verificator is writable, then a subfolder 'Logs' is created, which contains log files.

 ## Building

 Open SafeExamBrowser.xcworkspace in a recent version of Xcode (currently 13.4.1) and switch to the SEBVerificator scheme to build it.